‘Family values and right stance on India’: Meet the Indian-Americans campaigning for Donald Trump

 Others continue to pin their hopes on outreach, as the campaign heads into its final stretch.

-“Almost every Indian-American has already been reached by the Trump campaign, and will be reached again multiple times,” said Khushboo Rawlley, vice president and media chair of Indian Voices for Trump, a coalition of groups recently founded by the Trump Victory Campaign 2020.
+“Almost every Indian-American has already been reached by the Trump campaign, and will be reached again multiple times,” said Khushboo Rawlley, an advisory board member of Indian Voices for Trump, a coalition of groups recently founded by the Trump Victory Campaign 2020.

 Rawlley is also a board member of Indian American Republican Women, and the co-founder of US IMPACT, an Indian American advocacy group that was launched in 2014.
 “Huge things will happen this month as far as outreach is concerned,” she said.